lanthier/lanthier-codes-v2/content/blog/csharp-info-pattern.md

 ---
-title: C# Info Pattern for Web API Models
+title: C# Info Pattern
-description: How to structure C# models for API create and update operations
+description: Understanding and implementing the info pattern in C#
+seo:
+  title: "C# Info Pattern - Clean Architecture Design Pattern"
+  description: "Learn the C# info pattern for clean architecture and better code organization.
+Understand when and how to implement this design pattern in your C# applications."
+  keywords: ["csharp", "design patterns", "architecture", "dotnet", "programming", "clean code"]
+  author: "Alex Lanthier"
+  image: "/csharp-info-pattern.jpg"
+  url: "/csharp-info-pattern"
 ---

 If you are passing your Web API controller create methods objects that have an ID on them, you should rethink your strategy.